M.A. Courses

 Description: Continuation of Syntax I. An in-depth study of influential literature in modern syntactic theory.

-ENGL 6059 Current Trends in Literary Criticism & Theory
+INGL 6059 Current Trends in Literary Criticism & Theory

 Credit hours: 3